hanxunyu/Stream3D-VLM/README.md

 ## 📰 News

 - [Coming!] 📝 We will release our training code and training data.
+- [Coming!] 📝 We will release our training data preprocessing code.
 - [2026-03-27] 🔥 We release [Stream3D-Bench](https://huggingface.co/yuxinhk/N3D-VLM) in Hugging Face 🤗.
 - [2026-03-27] 🔥 We release the inference code and the [checkpoint](https://huggingface.co/yuxinhk/N3D-VLM) of Stream3D-VLM.
 - [2026-03-27] 🔥 We release the [paper](https://arxiv.org/abs/2511.21688) of Stream3D-VLM.